 4 step collage showing how to make cannabis-infused CBN Oil

-• Step 2 – While the water bath is heating in the crockpot, measure and decarb the THC flower in the oven at 240° F for 180 minutes.
+• Step 2 – While the water bath is heating in the crockpot, measure and decarb the THC flower.
+To decarb in the oven, bake the material at 240°F for 180 minutes.
 See more information on how to decarb for CBN below.

-• Step 3 – Evenly divide the decarbed cannabis flower and MCT oil between the mason jars you plan on using.
-If you plan on using sunflower lecithin, add it to the mason jars now.
+• Step 3 Add the decarbed cannabis flower and MCT oil to the mason jar you plan to use.
+If you plan on using sunflower lecithin, add it now.

 4 step collage showing how to make cannabis-infused CBN Oil

-• Step 7 – Return the prepared CBN oil to whatever jar you would like to store it in; I use a small blue tincture dropper bottle.
+• Step 7 – Return the prepared CBN oil to whatever jar you want to store it in; I use a small blue tincture dropper bottle.

 • Step 8 – Store the prepared CBN oil in a cool, dry place.
-It will last longer if stored in the refrigerator and even longer if stored in the freezer.
+It will last longer in the refrigerator and even longer in the freezer.

 Storage Instructions